awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 create temporary tablespace temp01;
 ```

-The Oracle `ALTER DATABASE` system privilege is not available on Amazon RDS\.
-We recommend that you don't use smallfile tablespaces, because you can only perform some operations, such as resizing existing datafiles, by using the `ALTER DATABASE` statement\.
+ We recommend that you don't use smallfile tablespaces because you can't resize smallfile tablespaces with Amazon RDS for Oracle\.
+However, you can add a datafile to a smallfile tablespace\.

 You can resize a bigfile tablespace by using `ALTER TABLESPACE`\.
 You can specify the size in kilobytes \(K\), megabytes \(M\), gigabytes \(G\), or terabytes \(T\)\.